dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 \sigma_f(W) = \restrictionof{f}{W},
 $$

-and so the projectivization of $W$ (i.e. the line corresponding to $W$) is in the surface exactly when this is the zero section.
+and so the projectivization of $W$ (i.e. the line corresponding to $W$) is in the surface exactly when this is the zero section,